East Kilbride railway station: Present era

 The once quite extensive infrastructure that existed at East Kilbride is no more and only a single line to the buffer stop now exists.
 Additionally, there is room available for future expansion to two platforms should the need arise.

 The station hosts a ticket kiosk that is open most of the hours that trains run to and from the station, as well as a small News Kiosk shop.

 The station and the entire East Kilbride line was closed from 25 January to 18 May 2025 as part of an upgrade project, which includes electrification of the line.
-Electrification is planned to be completed in December 2025.
+Electrification was completed in December 2025.

 On 20 August 2025, the new £9 million station building at East Kilbride was opened, which provides a new ticket office, barriers and waiting area, as well as improved accessibility.

 Services

 There is a daily half-hourly service (including Sundays) north-west to Glasgow Central with extra journeys during weekday peak periods.
+There are 38 trains a day into Glasgow in the weekday timetable.
 The average journey time to Glasgow Central is 30 minutes.
 The earliest train leaving the station is at 06:18 Monday to Friday, and 08:26 on Sundays.
 The last train to arrive at the station is at 23:50.